spheredev/neosphere/README.md

 Download
 ========

-**neoSphere 5.7.0** is the current stable version of neoSphere and was released on Wednesday, December 15, 2021.  neoSphere releases are provided through GitHub and the latest version can always be found here:
+**neoSphere 5.7.0** was released on Tuesday, December 14, 2021 and can be downloaded from the Releases page:

 * <https://github.com/fatcerberus/neosphere/releases>

-For an overview of breaking changes in each version, refer to [`RELEASES.md`](RELEASES.md).
+For an overview of the breaking changes in each release, refer to [`RELEASES.md`](RELEASES.md).